 Landscaping companies that can boast a team of certified professionals are likely to take a rounded approach to a landscaping project.
 Companies that can draw from the expertise of a team of individuals make it more likely that only the best ideas, technologies and materials (for the project) will be employed.
 No matter how many people are involved in the project, however, it is important that the company provides the client with a single point of contact, a project head that the client can go to with any questions or concerns.

-An affiliation with national trade organisations demonstrates that the company is keeping abreast of innovations and advancements in the industry.
-Organisations like the Australian Institute of Landscape Architects and the Landscape Industries Association of Queensland indicate expertise in landscaping.
+Affiliation with national trade organisations demonstrates that the company is keeping abreast of innovations and advancements in the industry.
+Organisations like the Australian Institute of Landscape Architects and the Landscape Queensland Industries Association Inc. indicate expertise in landscaping.
 Landscaping companies that are skilled in structural landscaping may be affiliated with the Queensland Building and Construction Commission and the Master Builders Association.

 The right landscaping company will have established safety practices that ensure the company complies with industry standards and government regulations.
 Companies that also have water conservation, waste and recycling programs in place demonstrate a commitment to the client and the community over the long term.